-Metallica fans love to debate the merits and demerits of the legendary band’s discography.
+Fans love to debate the merits and demerits of Metallica’s discography.
 For some, their heroes career is clearly divided between the thrash albums of the ‘80s and the more mainstream and experimental efforts that followed.
 Others will tell you everything beyond debut album Kill ‘Em All just ain’t thrash enough, and there are even those who truly love St. Anger.
-But for us, it seems the clearest line of demarcation surrounds what came before and after 1991’s mega-selling Black Album, so with that in mind we bring to you the Top 10 Post-Black Album Metallica Songs.
+In reality, it seems the clearest line of demarcation surrounds what came before and after 1991’s mega-selling Black Album.
+With that in mind, here are the Top 10 Post-Black Album Metallica Songs.

 We’ll start our list of the Top 10 Post-Black Album Metallica Songs with one of two doom-laden epics from the Load album — and the reason we’re giving “Bleeding Me” the slight edge over the similarly impressive “The Outlaw Torn” is because the former is really two songs for the price of one.
 Check out the nasty turnaround riff around the 4:45 mark and you’ll see what we’re referring to.